Rules

 • If you quote from a source, be sure to use quotation marks and provide the original author's name and the work from which the quotation is taken.
 When paraphrasing, use your own understanding of the work and give credit to the original author by citing name and source of the idea.
 You should also be sure to check your course syllabus about the proper guidelines to follow for correctly citing your work.
 It is not acceptable for you to present the work or ideas of others as your own.

 • Within your courses, be sure that you understand the intent and purpose of academic discussions in order to avoid using language of an intolerant, violent or inappropriate nature.
-Also, as a student of SCC, you are under no duress to provide information of a personal or confidential nature (such as gender, religious preference, sexual orientation, etc.) within the setting of a course.
+Also, as a student or employee of SCC, you are under no duress to provide information of a personal or confidential nature (such as gender, religious preference, sexual orientation, etc.) within the setting of a course.
 If you are unclear of the boundaries of a particular assignment, refer to the supporting documents such as a grading rubric, or contact your instructor for clarification before posting.

 • Consider your audience when posting to discussion boards, sending emails, or participating in a chat room discussion.
 You should communicate as if you were sitting in a traditional classroom.
-Remember: The online classroom is a more formal environment than public forums, texting or social media you may be accustomed to using.
+Remember: The online classroom is a more formal environment than public forums, texting, or social media you may be accustomed to using.

 • Always read over what you are going to post or send at least once, just as you would proofread a paper you submit.
 Remember, once you submit your work, discussion, or email, you cannot retract or change what you have written, and in some cases, your participation may be recorded.